 - Static hazards such as damaged roads, broken down vehicles, etc.

-- Faulty vehicles, such as ineffective breaks.
+- Faulty vehicles, such as ineffective brakes.

 When they are involved in an accident in a company vehicle, UK residents could be able to claim, no matter how the accident was caused, as long as a third party was to blame for the harm they suffered.